angus-lherrou/indigo/README.md

-*Indigo*, is a Python formatter, forked from *[Pyink](https://github.com/google/pyink)* (itself forked from [Black](https://github.com/psf/black) with a few different formatting behaviors.
+*Nila*, is a Python formatter, forked from *[Pyink](https://github.com/google/pyink)* (itself forked from [Black](https://github.com/psf/black) with a few different formatting behaviors.
 I intend to keep rebasing on top of *Pyink*'s latest changes.